 The school is non-denominational with a Christian ethos and as such the needs of many different faiths can be met.
 We are able to cater for students with special dietary needs and halal meat is available.

 All overseas students require a guardian with whom they can stay during the half term breaks.
-Students are also encouraged to leave the school over exeat weekends, but this is not compulsory.
 The school is able to provide information of agencies who offer a guardianship service, though this is an agreement which should be entered into between the family/agent and the guardianship provider.